-While it is true that no existing medical technology is proven to improve on these lifestyle choices here and now, today, in humans, this state of affairs will not remain true for many more years, however.
+While it is true that no existing medical technology is proven to improve on these lifestyle choices here and now, today, in humans, this state of affairs will not remain true for many more years.
 If you look to the laboratories, you will see that some researchers can greatly extend the healthy lives of many species, while others put forward clear plans to either slow aging through the manipulation of human metabolism or reverse aging by repairing the cell and tissue damage that causes age-related degeneration.
-Early prototypes and technology demonstrations for some aspects of these approaches have been carried out in mice in recent years, producing benefits to health and extended healthy life spans.
+Technology demonstrations for some of these approaches have been carried out in mice in recent years, producing benefits to health and extended healthy life spans.
 Treatments based on clearance of senescent cells have been demonstrated to reverse the progression of many currently untreatable age-related conditions in mice, for example.
-The first formal human trials of treatments anticipated to either modestly slow aging or produce limited rejuvenation started up in 2017, and some of these trials have produced positive results.
+The first formal human clinical trials of therapies anticipated to either modestly slow aging or produce limited degrees of rejuvenation started up in 2017, and some of these trials have produced positive results.

-A future in which aging becomes a treatable condition awaits us, as time ticks away and for now we continue to age just like our ancestors.
-Yet this is an era of rapid progress in biotechnology and medicine.
+A future in which aging becomes a treatable condition awaits us, as time ticks away and, for now, we continue to age just like our ancestors did.
+This is an era of rapid progress in biotechnology and medicine.
 As the years pass, the remaining span of healthy life that you and I will likely live to enjoy is ever more determined by the ability of clinical medicine to revert and repair the causes of aging, and ever less determined by lifestyle choices.
-Thus when we reach for longer, healthier lives, it is vital that we lend our support to the research and development of therapies capable of treating the causes of aging.
+Thus when we reach for longer, healthier lives, it is vital that we lend our support to the research and clinical development of therapies capable of treating the causes of aging.
 We must ensure that the public is educated, the fundamental longevity science is funded, the clinical applications of that research fully developed, and the resulting rejuvenation biotechnologies made available - and all this as soon as possible.
 The clock is ticking, after all, and this is the only approach that will allow us live for significantly longer than our ancestors.